KiK: Overview

-KiK is the largest textile discounter chain in Germany and operates about 3,500 stores in Germany, Austria (since 1998), Slovenia and Czech Republic (since 2007), Hungary and Slovakia (since 2008), Croatia (since 2011), Poland (since March 2012), and Netherlands (2013).
-In 2017, KiK opened the first stores in Italy, and in 2018, in Romania.
+KiK is the largest textile discounter chain in Germany and operates about 3,500 shops in Germany, Austria (since 1998), Slovenia and Czech Republic (since 2007), Hungary and Slovakia (since 2008), Croatia (since 2011), Poland (since March 2012), and Netherlands (2013).
+KiK opened the first stores in Italy (2017), Romania (2018) and Portugal (2022).
 KiK-CEO Patrick Zahn has announced to enter the US market beginning in 2019.
 The first stores will be opened in the Midwest.

 The company employs 25,000 employees, of which the bulk share works in Germany.
-In 2016, the company had net revenues of €1.95 billion, making it the sixth largest textile manufacturer in Germany.
+In 2016, the company had net revenues of €1.95 billion, making it the sixth-largest textile manufacturer in Germany.

-Starting in 2013, the company has undertaken a large modernization offensive in all its stores.
-By the end of 2017, all stores in Germany as well as in the foreign markets will be based on a new interior concept, making them look brighter and more pleasant.
-The dominant color red will be largely substituted by silver.
+Starting in 2013, the company has undertaken a large modernisation offensive in all its shops.
+By the end of 2017, all shops in Germany as well as in foreign markets will be based on a new interior concept, making them look brighter and more pleasant.
+The dominant colour red will be largely substituted by silver.

 The company sells a range of women's, men's and children's clothing, baby wear and underwear, as well as toys, accessories and home textiles.
 Customers can buy a complete outfit for less than 30 Euros.
-The focus is on basic styles with only occasional changes in its assortment.
+The focus is on basic styles with only occasional changes in their assortment.
 This makes the company independent of trends and seasons.
-The orders can be produced with long lead times form nine to 12 month without time pressure.
+The orders can be produced with long lead times from nine to 12 months without time pressure.
 KiK buys its products from around 500 suppliers in Bangladesh, China, Pakistan and Turkey, with Bangladesh the biggest contributor, accounting for over 40% of the orders.
-The products are imported to Germany on the basis of sea freight and hence distributed to the nine foreign markets KiK is operating in.
+The products are imported to Germany based on sea freight and hence distributed to the nine foreign markets KiK is operating in.

-KiK has been a member of the German Partnership for Sustainable Textiles since June 2015.
-This initiative by the German Ministry for Development and Cooperation, which is funded by commercial enterprises, non-governmental organizations, federal organizations and trade unions, is based on the belief that an improvement to manufacturing conditions in countries like Bangladesh or Pakistan cannot be brought about by individual companies alone.

-Online Shop
+Online shop

-Since 2013 KiK operates an Online Shop.
+Since 2013 KiK has operated an online shop.